 - Arresting the Invisible Band, a gang of thieves who tricked the students of a detective school into coming up with cunning robberies.

-- Apprehending “the ghost of Billy the Kid”, actually the crooked but clever rodeo champion Hal Hampden using a few tricks.
+- Apprehending “the ghost of Billy the Kid”.
+Who actually was the crooked but clever rodeo champion Hal Hampden using a few tricks.
+And it would have worked too…

 - Saving the life of Edmund Blake, a young boy, by showing him his future using Amazon technology.